-Yes.
-We recommend that pregnant women receive the vaccine since it is highly effective at preventing severe infection and almost all pregnant people can receive the vaccine safely.
+Yes!
+We recommend that all pregnant people receive the vaccine since it is highly effective at preventing severe infection and almost all pregnant people can receive the vaccine safely.

-Swedish, the American College of Obstetricians and Gynecologists, the American College of Nurse-Midwives, the Society for Maternal Fetal Medicine and the American Academy of Pediatrics, and many other public health organizations, recommend that people who are pregnant, are intending to become pregnant, or who are postpartum or breastfeeding, get the COVID-19 vaccine.
+Swedish joins many other public health organizations, including the American College of Obstetricians and Gynecologists (ACOG), the American College of Nurse-Midwives (ACNM), the Society for Maternal-Fetal Medicine (SMFM), the American Society for Reproductive Medicine (ASRM) and the American Academy of Pediatrics (AAP), in recommending that people who are pregnant, are intending to become pregnant or who are postpartum or breastfeeding get the COVID-19 vaccine.

-These severe infections are preventable by being vaccinated, which can save pregnant people, their baby and their family needless illness and suffering.
+Having a severe COVID-19 infection during pregnancy also increases the risk of neonatal intensive care admission.
+These severe infections are preventable by being vaccinated, which can save pregnant people, their baby and their family from complications related to severe COVID.

-For most people the side effects of the COVID-19 vaccine are minor and may include headache, fatigue, fever, body aches or soreness at the injection site.
+Many people have no side effects after their COVID-19 vaccination.
+If side effects occur, most are mild and may include headache, fatigue, fever, body aches or soreness at the injection site.
 These side effects are signs that your immune system is working and responding to the vaccine to make antibodies so you will recognize and be able to fight off COVID-19 if you are exposed to it in the future.

 What if I get a high fever after getting vaccinated?

-The technology behind this vaccine (mRNA delivery) has been researched and used clinically for 10 years.
+The mRNA technology behind this vaccine has been researched and used clinically for 10 years.
 The vaccine for COVID-19 is new because the disease is new, but the science behind it is not.
-These are not experimental drugs, and the U.S. Food and Drug Administration approved the Pfizer COVID-19 vaccine on Aug.
+These are not experimental drugs, and the U.S. Food and Drug Administration approved the Pfizer-BioNTech COVID-19 vaccine on Aug.
 23, 2021.

 We recommend the vaccine for people who have had an infection in the past as we are still studying how long people have immunity from COVID-19 after they have the disease.
 Immunity does seem to fade with time, as there are people who have had COVID-19 multiple times.

-Can I still get sick after having the vaccine?
+Is it possible to still get COVID-19 after getting the vaccine?